reab5555/Steam-Purchase-Prediction/README.md

-# Steam Game Purchase Prediction Pipeline Using Review Patterns and Sentiment Analysis
+# Steam Game Purchase Prediction Pipeline

 This project aims to predict whether a user is likely to purchase a Steam game based on **other users' review patterns and sentiments**.
 The pipeline leverages AWS infrastructure, Apache Airflow for orchestration, and a combination of tools including Apache Spark, SageMaker, and XGBoost to analyze reviews and predict purchase behavior.